 Trees are an important part of any landscape.
 Often troublesome and sometimes deadly, tree fungus complicates the life of many gardeners and arborists.
 But tree fungus can be managed, and it's important to take action to save the tree.
 Armed with some common gardening tools, a little fungicide, and a good schedule of maintenance, any gardener can keep tree fungus at bay.

 Video of the Day

 Establish a feeding schedule.
 A well-fed tree is a healthy tree.
-Fertilizers come in many varieties, including granular, liquid, organic and chemical.
+Fertilizers come in many varieties, including granular, liquid, organic, and chemical.
 Choose the fertilizer that best suits your type of tree, and feed according to the schedule on the packaging.
 This helps your tree maintain better disease resistance, and provides a less stressful environment.

 Foliar/shoot type fungus is the most common type of tree fungus.
 It affects the leaves, leaving spots, and causing mostly aesthetic damage.
-Root and butt rot kill the roots and trunk of a tree.
-This type of fungus is mostly a-symptomatic, until the tree is beyond saving.
-Canker type fungus infections typically happen when a branch is pruned and the stub is left untreated.
+Root and butt rots kill the roots and trunk of a tree.
+This type of fungus is mostly asymptomatic until the tree is beyond saving.
+Canker-type fungal infections typically happen when a branch is pruned and the stub is left untreated.
 It leaves a sunken appearance to the surrounding bark.

 Treat the tree with fungicide.
 Choose a fungicide that treats the type of fungal infection in your tree.
 Read the directions carefully because some fungicides are applied to the leaves and branches, while others are watered into the roots.
-Continue to follow the treatment schedule detailed on the package.
-Skipping a treatment could allow the fungus to regrow, negating all the work you have done.
+Be sure to use protective gear such as gloves and eyewear when handling fungicide.